alex5nader/alex5nader/README.md

-### 👋 Hey, I'm Alex!
+## 👋 Hey, I'm Alex!

+**Currently looking for a Summer 2024 internship!**

-I'm an undergrad CS student at the University of Texas at Dallas.
-Interested in game development and solving problems.
-Check out games I've worked on [here](https://alex5nader.itch.io/)!
+I'm an undergrad CS student at the University of Texas at Dallas, graudating December 2024.

+Passionate about creating tooling, and currently studying compiler design and programming language theory.